mrakgr/Trading-Journal/journal_2025.md

 > Within the 15-20 minutes of the livestream it was just so obvious that [Roaring Kitty] was an idiot, and anybody following him was just ridiculously dumb.

 This made me lol.
 I have no idea who Roaring Kitty is, but the GME pump sounds like a clown show.

+10:20am.
+Interesting how often he sells calls.
+Pretty ballsy of him.
+He is very good.
+Like, even if I mastered the momentum trading system using breakouts that Qullamaggie teaches, I wouldn't come even close to him.